A general epistemology of cognition and consciousness V.13.2

 Hypothesis: Homeostasis is the distributed organizing principle of organic open systems in the non-equilibrium thermodynamics of a closed system universe.
 The macrostate homeodynamic process determines changes within it's microstates therefor emotion has emergent causal power.
 Emotion as the expression of homeodynamic process structures our species, our body, our cognition and our consciousness.

 Hypothesis: Homeostatic bias structures consciousness to facilitate action in the environment.
 In order to obtain free energy and maintain homeostasis organisms act on the false beliefs that space and matter are fundamental and the laws of nature are fixed.
-Humans use those false beliefs to limit our awareness of uncertainties and then to model and plan actions to instantiate those beliefs within our immediate environment and make them temporarily real.
+Humans use those false beliefs to limit our awareness of uncertainties and then to model and plan actions to instantiate those beliefs within our immediate environment and make them temporarily real as technology.
 We can impose order on a disordered environment but we cannot consciously perceive the totalized fundamental processes of nature.

 Fixed implicit memory is the expression of genetically replicated irreversible molecular processes.
 Working memory is the expression of temporary molecular processes produced by the perceptual inference of irregularity in the environment.
 Dynamic implicit memory is the expression of epigenetic molecular bonds that represent learned patterns of processes in the environment.